Congratulations on taking the first step of an exciting journey.

-For example: If the main theme of fundamental analysis is that the US economy is weakening, whereas the United Kingdom economy is strengthening – the view in a long term approach is that the sell USD and buy GBP.
+If the main theme of fundamental analysis is that the US economy is weakening, whereas the United Kingdom economy is strengthening – the view in a long term approach is that they sell USD and buy GBP.

 This would translate to a professional to only looking for buying opportunities in the GBP/USD cross.